HigherOrderCO/Kind/blog/1-beyond-inductive-datatypes.md

 ```

 Disgusting, right?
 The odds I've inverted some sign or off-by-one error when
-porting this code is great, and I don't want to prove it either.
+porting this code are great, and I don't want to prove it either.

 An alternative would be to represent an `Int` as a pair of two `Nat`s, and the
 integer is represented by the first natural number subtracting the second